nicholaswmin/automap/.github/benchmark/README.md

 > [!WARNING]
 > Don't forget to deprovision/remove any added expensive Redis add-ons

-## Overvie
+## Overview

-This benchmark is designed to measure the [throughput][throughput] of horizontally deployed instances of automap.
+This benchmark is designed to measure the [throughput][throughput] of horizontally deployed instances of this module.

 ### The task